MYSTERY AND REGENERATION

 The Beloved

 I love that the system centres on the encounter of the magician with The Beloved.
 Holy Daimon, Divine Friend, Higher Genius, Holy Guardian Angel: the name is various but the experience one.
 Tiphareth is the heart of all the worlds.
 All the magical training – from the alchemy of the Body of Light to the invocation of divine powers – prepares and empowers the magician to seek The Beloved, the primary quest of the new Adept.
-I love, here, the tradition’s emphasis on divine love, stressing that vision of the cosmos alive with love shared by ancient and renaissance magi alike.
+I love, here, the tradition’s emphasis on divine love, stressing that vision of the cosmos alive with love shared by ancient and renaissance magi before us.
 But I love, also, its emphasis on freedom, the recognition that the attainment of the Angel is unique for each magician and could not be otherwise.
 The point of our mysteries is not to churn out magical carbon copies, but to bring each individual into their own unique fullness and flourishing.

 It follows from this that the tradition is a unity in diversity: it shares fundamental techniques, a corpus of ritual, and is centred around specific divine powers – and yet its realisation differs in emphasis for each magician.
 Just so, while the training ensures a broad familiarity with western magic and its practice, special concentrations call to the blossoming soul.
 One might feel the call to perfect the meditative subtle body work, or devotional god-form identification; another the formulae of spirit evocation or scrying the Olympic planetary powers.
 This diversity, managed well, is a great gift.